Tips for Growing a Sustainable eCommerce Business

 If you’re producing your open products, you have greater control over things like energy consumption and raw materials.
 Make sure you’re being sustainable across the board and actively working to eliminate waste.

 Brands that source products from third-party suppliers still have a responsibility to sustainability.
 Be confident that you’re buying from ethical sources, with fair labor practices, safe working conditions, and sustainable manufacturing processes as standard.

 2. Adopt a Paperless Approach

 Just about every business sector is guilty of generating mountains of paper waste.
-However, going paperless is one of the easiest things you can do to ensure your operation is as eco-friendly as possible.
+However, going paperless is one of the easiest things you can do to practice sustainable eCommerce and ensure your operation is as eco-friendly as possible.

 Ditch paper receipts and make the switch to digital ones instead.
 Nowadays, even major high street brands use email confirmations as proof of purchase.
 These email receipts can also be used to generate further sales by promoting other products or including discount codes for future purchases.

 Every year, millions of second-hand items end up in landfills.
 However, the secondhand retail market is gaining traction, with major retailers like IKEA offering buy back and resell services.
 Becoming part of the circular economy isn’t just a surefire way of reducing your carbon footprint, it also provides lucrative revenue streams.

 Smaller brands may find the prospect of establishing a circular hub daunting.
 However, it’s easy to start small and build upon your successes.
 Even if you’re relying on logistics services to source second-hand stock, no carbon emissions will have been produced to manufacture it.
 If your buyback and resale initiative prove fruitful, you can start investigating all-electric courier services or drop-off points to curb your emissions further.

 4. Offer Product Rentals